 The deep blue of the Atlantic Ocean is your constant companion as you make your way along the coastal drive to Port aux Basques.

 Ferrying some 300,000 passengers to and from the island portion of Newfoundland Labrador is the lifeblood of Port aux Basques.
 Almost every person you meet on the street here can tell you the names of all the great ferries that have sailed the Gulf of St. Lawrence from this port, and most likely can describe each ship in detail.
 Most people are either working at the ferry company or are in some way connected to it.

 But while it is known widely as the Gateway to Newfoundland, this hub community is far more than just an entry and exit point to the rest of the province.
 Port aux Basques is, in many ways, a typical Newfoundland fishing village.
 The waterfront is a beehive of activity from April to October with commercial fish harvesters going and coming from the cold Atlantic waters with cod, halibut and lobster.
 Recreational harvesters join in the traditional cod fishing experience during the summer recreational fishing season dates.
 Children fish for sculpins and cunners from the wharf, and friendly gentlemen regularly gather on benches overlooking the harbour to discuss the news of the day.
 Summertime evening air is filled with local talent and music as gatherings take place at nearby Scott’s Cove Park where vendors are excited to sell their wares or just have a chat.

-Subscribe for Package and Blog Updates and receive a downloadable copy of the 2018 Provincial Travel Guide (available in both English and French), the 2018 Southwest Coast Wayfinder Map.
-By becoming a subscriber, you will receive email updates regarding new packages, blog updates, and other general information.
+Subscribe for Package and Blog Updates and receive a downloadable copy of the 2022 Provincial Travel Guide, available in both English and French.